interstar/Gates-Of-Dawn/README.md

 multifile_abstraction_demo.py uses PD's Abstractions to import 3 of these basic_monosynths.

-mono_seq.py shows how you can make a simple step-sequencer - prefilled with notes -, and wraps the basic monosynth in AD envelopes for both amplitude and filter-cutoff.
+subloop.py shows how you can make a simple step-sequencer - prefilled with notes -, and wraps a basic monosynth in AD envelopes for both amplitude and filter-cutoff.

 In parts.py and other examples you'll find FM, distortion etc. some of which might even be (partially) working.